sisinflab/Perceptual-Rec-Mutation-of-Adv-VRs/README.md

 python -u feature_loss.py [SAME PARAMETERS SEEN FOR classify_extract_attack.py]
 ```
 this will generate the text file ```./data/<dataset_name>/full_experiment_name>/features_dist_avg_all_attack.txt``` with the average FL results, and the csv file ```./data/<dataset_name>/<full_experiment_name>/features_dist_all_attack.csv``` with the FL results for each attacked image.

+Finally, to evaluate the Learned Perceptual Image Patch Similarity (LPIPS) between attacked and original images, please refer to the official GitHub [page](https://github.com/richzhang/PerceptualSimilarity) and the [paper](https://arxiv.org/pdf/1801.03924.pdf).

 ### EXTRA: script input parameters
 ```